Skip to main content

 Global and intercultural dimension in curriculum development

-Nursery, primary and post-primary schools (except for international schools and classes) develop curricula in accordance with the core curricula established by Regulations of the Minister of Education and Science (until January 2021, the Minister of National Education).
-The core curricula include contents which introduce the international dimension into education (see below).
+Nursery, primary and post-primary schools (except for international schools and classes) develop curricula in accordance with the core curricula established by regulations of the minister in charge of preschool and school education.
+The core curricula include content which introduces the international dimension into education (see below).

 The legislation on school education (School Education Act of 7 September 1991, as subsequently amended / Ustawa o systemie oświaty z 7 września 1991 r. , z późn. zm.; Law on School Education of 14 December 2016, as subsequently amended / Ustawa – Prawo oświatowe z 14 grudnia 2016 r., z póżn. zm.) provide for the establishment of bilingual classes in public and non-public schools, and of public and non-public bilingual schools.
 Curricula in bilingual classes and schools are based on the same core curriculum as non-bilingual classes or schools.
 However, bilingual schools and classes should teach bilingually, in Polish and a modern foreign language, at least two types of classes / two subjects, except for the Polish language and the history and geography of Poland.
 At least one of the classes / subjects for bilingual teaching should be chosen from among biology, chemistry, physics, general geography, world history and mathematics.